 In the automotive industry, over-the-air (OTA) refers to the rapidly growing practice of distributing software updates wirelessly to vehicles after they have been purchased.

 Most people are already accustomed to such updates on their smartphones for apps and operating systems, and they receive them wirelessly and automatically.
-As with smartphones, the technology used to perform the download to a vehicle would be wireless – most likely a 4G LTE cellular network or Wi-Fi – though other technologies could be used.
-Many in the industry expect 5G cellular to emerge as the leading wireless technology for OTA in the coming years.
+As with smartphones, the technology used to perform the OTA download for automotive applications would be wireless – most likely a 4G LTE cellular network or Wi-Fi – though other technologies could be used.
+Many in the industry expect 5G cellular to emerge as the leading wireless technology for automotive OTA in the coming years.

 These benefits increase with compute centralization, and the abstraction of software from hardware.
 For example, in Aptiv’s Smart Vehicle Architecture™, OTA helps enable developers to upload updates dynamically and go to market faster with richer features, while reducing costs.
 OTA updates are received by a Secure Connected Gateway.
 This device in the vehicle downloads the updates, validates them, and then updates other systems in the vehicle at an appropriate time when the vehicle can be safely updated.